 UK Companies House

 UK Companies House is managed by a chief executive under the guidance of a Board of Directors.
 The chief executive of UK Companies House also serves as the Registrar of Companies for England and Wales.
 Scotland.
-A Steering Board, consisting of DTI personnel and private sector executives among others, advise on governance issues.
+A Steering Board, consisting of BIS personnel and private sector executives among others, advise on governance issues.

 One of the important functions discharged by UK Companies House is registering companies.
 In the UK, existing laws permitted one or more persons to form a company.
 Now a public company and an unlimited company need to have a minimum of two members.